Here’s What You Need To Know Before Making A Wedding Candy Bar

 A. The most important rule is to keep your candy bar cohesive with a theme or color scheme.
 “My pet peeve is when people just throw some jars on a table and call it a candy bar,” says Lisa.
 “It [the candy buffet] has to be visually captivating.
 I love when guests say it looks so pretty they don’t want to touch it.
 That’s when I know the job was done right.”

 Q. What kind of candy should I pick?

-A. As long as you have a mix of flavors and treats anything goes.
+A. As long as you have a mix of flavors and treats, anything goes.
 Make sure you take into account any guest allergies, and either leave those candies off the list or make sure they’re clearly marked.
-Another factor to consider is the season.
-“If you are having an outdoor wedding in July, you do not want chocolate!”
-Madeleine cautions.
-Melting can be an issue in warmer temperatures, so either keep your candy buffet in air conditioning or choose candies that won’t be a soupy mess by the end of the night.
-The season can also inform the type of candy, for example, cinnamon and pumpkin favorite treats work for fall while tart lemon and citrus candies are perfect for summer.
+Another factor Madeleine cautions to consider: the temperature.
+Melting can be an issue in warmer seasons, so either keep your candy buffet in air conditioning or choose candies that won’t be a soupy mess by the end of the night.
+The season can also inform the type of candy—for example, cinnamon and pumpkin flavored treats work for fall while tart lemon and citrus candies are perfect for summer.